Changissnz/selfinterest/README.md

 experience, although the potential is still there; self-interest is predictable yet not, something like Schrodinger's Cat.
 Some call this way of living a pathological life, counter to the ends prescribed by some group of human beings.
-But that is still decision from self-interest, and the metaphysical cannot be diseased.
+But that is still decision from self-interest, and the metaphysical cannot be disease.
 Why is it, when it comes to reason, that nothing seems to be spared in the longevity of belief, practice, and possession save for deception?